Jeffreydne/javascript-quiz/README.md

 ---
 ## Credits

-Note: I initially enrolled in the full time Fullstack Bootcamp beginning in September 2023.
-I began working on this project just as I made the decision to transfer into the part time bootcamp that I am in currently.
-I wrote the bulk of the code while waiting for the part time camp to begin, using concepts covered in the full time bootcamp.
  The excellent staff at UC Berkeley Extension Full Stack Bootcamp provided the beginings of the table of technology used in this README.md.
+ To store scores using localStorage, I borrowed heavily from the web storage tutorial at freeCodeCamp.org, modifying as needed.